Guide to Register a Company in Singapore

 - You need to appoint a minimum of one resident director in your company.

-- You can have anywhere between 1-50 shareholders, which may or may not be directors.
+- You can have anywhere between 1-50 shareholders.

-- You need locally registered company address in Singapore.
+- You need a local registered address for company office in Singapore.

 - You need to appoint a company secretary within six months from the date of company incorporation.